-Vessel Identifier of the vessel, has to be chosen from the available vessels types in the basis data vessels etc., the vessel only comes back to this base for resupplying etc. or during extreme weather.
-The same thing applies for chartered vessel, which uses this location as home port
+Vessel Identifier of the vessel, has to be chosen from the available vessels types in the basis data vessel is associated with.
+For mother vessels etc., the vessel only comes back to this base for resupplying etc. or during extreme weather.
+The same thing applies for chartered vessel, which uses this location as home port / safe harbour during charter period.
+Specifies if the vessel has daughter vessels and, if so, which vessels